 The --user Option

-The --user option of the docker run command allows you to override the USER directive in the image when running an image You provide UID (and optionally, the GID) as an argument and it executes the command inside the container as that UID.
-Note that the UID/GID provided does not actually need to have an associated user in /etc/passwd on the host or on the container.
+command allows you to override the USER directive in the image when running an image You provide UID (and optionally, the GID) as an argument and it executes the command inside the container as that UID.
+Note that the UID/GID provided does not actually need to have an associated user in /etc/passwd

 It's important to note that this can break permissions on files inside the container.
 If a user with UID 1001 is provided, but certain necessary files inside the container can't be read by UID 1001, you may see failures.
 A prior understanding of how the container operates is often required.